Insurance in Hong Kong

 Other key lawyers:

-- Advising the motor vehicle insurers of Citybus in respect of claims arising from a motor accident, resulting in two fatalities and a number of injuries.
+- Advising the motor vehicle insurers of Citybus in respect of ongoing claims arising from a motor accident.

 Other key lawyers: